ArduPilot/ardupilot_wiki/copter/source/docs/esc-calibration.rst

 -  Refer to :ref:`common-brushless-escs` for setup of the ESC protocol (:ref:`MOT_PWM_TYPE <MOT_PWM_TYPE>`) according to your type of ESC.
 -  Some ESCs like the DJI Opto ESCs do not require and do not support calibration, so skip this page completely.
+-  If you are using a digital esc protocol like DShot or are using CAN ESCs then you also don't need to calibrate them, so skip this page.
+The section at the end on ESC settings is still applicable, however.
 -  Some brands of ESC do not allow calibration and will not arm unless you adjust your radio's throttle end-points so that the minimum throttle is around 1000 PWM and maximum is around 2000.
 Note that if you change the end-points on your TX you must re-do the :ref:`Radio Calibration <common-radio-control-calibration>`.
 Alternatively, you may manually set the :ref:`MOT_PWM_MIN <MOT_PWM_MIN>` to 1000 and :ref:`MOT_PWM_MAX <MOT_PWM_MAX>` to 2000.
 -  Begin this procedure only after you have completed the :ref:`radio control calibration <common-radio-control-calibration>` and :ref:`Connect ESCs and motors <connect-escs-and-motors>` part of the :ref:`Autopilot System Assembly Instructions <autopilot-assembly-instructions>`.
 Next follow these steps: